The Fractal Dimension of Product Sets: Abstract

 \section{Abstract}

-Using methods from nonstandard analysis, we define a nonstandard Minkowski dimension which exists for all bounded sets and which has the property that $\dim(A\times B)=\dim(A)+\dim(B).$ That is, our new dimension is ``product-summable''.
-To illustrate our theorem we generalize an example of Falconer's\footnote{\cite[page 73]{falconer1986geometry}} to show that the standard upper Minkowski dimension, as well as the Hausdorff dimension, are not product-summable.
-We also include a method for creating sets of arbitrary rational dimension.
+Using ultraproduct techniques we define a nonstandard Minkowski dimension which exists for all bounded sets and which has the property that $\dim(A\times B)=\dim(A)+\dim(B).$ That is, our new dimension is product-summable.
+To illustrate our theorem we generalize an example of Falconer's to show that the standard upper Minkowski dimension, as well as the Hausdorff dimension, are not product-summable.